A Correlated Random Coefficient Panel Model with Time-Varying Endogeneity: Identification Results

-\subsubsection{Identifying higher-order properties of $\mu_i$}
+\subsection{Identifying Higher-Order Properties of $\mu_i$}

+The focus of this paper being on allowing for time-varying endogeneity in correlated random coefficient panel models, the parameter of interest is the simplest one, the average effect $\E(\mu_i)$.
+However more properties of the unobserved heterogeneity can be obtained.
+In particular, by $\E(\dot{u}_i |X_i)=0$ and (\ref{eq:idMiou}) we have $\E( \mu_i | X_i ) \, = \, \E (Q_i \dot{y}_i - \, Q_i g(V_i) |X_i)$.

-In a model with strict exogeneity, \citeasnoun{ab12} extend the method in \citeasnoun{ch92} to identify the variance matrix and even the distribution of $(\alpha_i,\mu_i)$ under various restrictions on the time-dependence of $\epsilon_{it}$ and on the joint distribution of $(\epsilon_i, \alpha_i, \mu_i)$.
-The argument first identifies the common parameters.
-Then subtracting the common part from the outcome variables, higher order moments of $\mu_i$ are separated from those of $\epsilon_{i}$ using the above-mentioned restrictions.
+In a model with strict exogeneity, \cite{ab12} extend the method in \cite{ch92} to identify the variance matrix and the distribution of $(\alpha_i,\mu_i)$ conditional on $X_i$ under various restrictions on the time-dependence of $\epsilon_{it}$ conditional on $X_i$ and on the joint distribution of $(\epsilon_i, \alpha_i, \mu_i)$ conditional on $X_i$.
+The argument first identifies the common parameters and subtracting the common part from the outcome variables, higher order moments of $\mu_i$ are separated from those of $\epsilon_{i}$ using the above-mentioned restrictions.
 We note here that their argument can be combined with the assumptions made in the present paper so as to allow for endogeneity of the regressors.
-Indeed $g(V_i)$ being recovered using the method described in Section \ref{sec:idg}, the analysis of \citeasnoun{ab12} can be conducted on $y_i - g(V_i) \, = \, X_i \mu_i + u_{i}$ which takes the same form as in their paper.
+Indeed $g(V_i)$ being recovered using the method described in Section \ref{sec:maindid}, the analysis of \cite{ab12} can be conducted on $y_i - g(V_i) \, = \, X_i \mu_i + u_{i}$ which takes the same form as in their paper.
 We refer to the paper for more details on the procedure to recover these moments.